-No matter how much advancements are made in technology, books were, are and will always remain the best source to seek inspiration and gain new perspectives.
+No matter how many advancements are made in technology, books were, are and will always remain the best source to seek inspiration and gain new perspectives from.
 In a recent blog post, I recommended eight books every entrepreneur must read at least once in his or her life.
 Today, I am going to share four books that marketers ought to read in order to sharpen their marketing skills and stay on top of their game.

 So let’s get the ball rolling:

 Instead of figuring out how to get the attention of customers and boast about your company’s products or services,you need to ask yourself one simple question: how can we help?
 Rather than just making a sale, marketers need to focus their energies on forming personal relationships with customers and that can only be done by being genuinely helpful.

 I am personally a big fan of Jay Baer’s work.
 Having worked with over 700 brands as a marketing consultant, he has provided an out of the box solution to companies that will empower them to transform their relationships with their customers.

 The book has gained a cult status and there is a reason for that.
 Aren’t we all drawn to people who have strong convincing power?
 If there’s one skill that we would all like to master, especially marketers, that skill is exerting influence and getting people to say ‘Yes’.
 But what is that secret weapon that can get people on your side?

 With over 30 years of experience studying the ways people are influenced, Robert Cialdini defines the six key principles that can be followed to influence decisions and get positive response from your customers.